ahmadexp/IEEE-3335/08 - Control Interfaces/README.md

 | **Out-of-Band Control** | IPMI or serial interface. | Platform management independent of host OS. |
 | **Remote Network Control** | REST, gRPC, or SNMP. | Distributed system or cloud management. |

-A TimeCard **MAY** implement one or more of these control classes simultaneously, provided that concurrency and security are properly managed.
+A TimeCard **MAY** implement one or more of these control classes simultaneously.  << The clause "provided that concurrency and security are properly managed" is a hope not a requirement, and is enforced by the purchasers of Time Cards. >>

 ---